14 FAQs about the use of joint supplements for dogs with arthritis

 Studies show a minimum period of 4-8 weeks continuous use of Glucosamine is required to achieve maximum effects.
 Maintenance supplementation is required for long-term health benefits.

-How long should my dog take joint supplement for?
+How long should my dog take a joint supplement for?

 Do dog joint care supplements have any known side effects?